turbo-sim/turboflow/docs/source/model_description/loss_coefficients.rst

 shock waves.
 The work of :cite:`denton_loss_1993`  presents a detailed description of loss mechanisms in turbomachinery.

+Loss coefficient definitions

+The losses are characterized in terms of the loss coefficient This parameter has different possible definitions

 Perhaps, the most popular loss model for axial turbines is the one proposed by :cite:`ainley_method_1951,ainley_examination_1951` and its subsequent refinements by :cite:`dunham_improvements_1970`